Bachelor's Degree in Life Sciences

 Contents:

-- V- Common Technical Document: Focus on Module 3
+- V. Common Technical Document: Focus on Module 3

 PAL3ISCO: COMMUNICATION TECHNIQUES – PEC

-– 3ECTS – Objectives Communication: Know how to express yourself and use communication techniques in a relevant and appropriate manner PEC: Finalize the creation of your Experience and Skills Portfolio Content Communication:
+– 3 ECTS – Objectives: Communication: Be able to express oneself and use communication techniques appropriately and effectively.
+PEC: Finalize the development of one’s Portfolio of Experience and Skills.
+Content: Communication:

 - Organize and structure your thoughts;

-- Boost your nonverbal communication;
+- Enhance your nonverbal communication;

-- Adapt your attitudes and behaviors.
+- Adjust one's attitudes and behaviors.

 PEC

-- Showcase your experience and skills
+- Highlighting your experiences and skills

 - Interviewing a professional